Surveillance clips show Chinese billionaire with accuser

 Liu, founder of the Beijing-based e-commerce site JD.com, was arrested Aug.
 31 in Minneapolis on suspicion of felony rape, but prosecutors announced in December that he would face no criminal charges because the case had "profound evidentiary problems" and it was unlikely they could prove his guilt beyond a reasonable doubt.

-The woman, Jingyao Liu, a Chinese college student at the University of Minnesota, sued the businessman and his company last week.
-She alleged she was groped in Richard Liu's limousine and raped in her apartment after a dinner at Origami, a Japanese restaurant in Minneapolis, in which she felt pressured to drink as Liu and other executives toasted her.
+The woman, Jingyao Liu, a Chinese college student at the University of Minnesota, alleges in her lawsuit that she was groped in Richard Liu's limousine and raped in her apartment after a dinner at Origami, a Japanese restaurant in Minneapolis, where she says she felt pressured to drink as Liu and other executives toasted her.
 At one point, Richard Liu said she would dishonor him if she did not join in, the lawsuit says.

 Richard Liu and Jingyao Liu are not related.